Tutorial: Advanced Features Using Parameters

 - Lesson 1: Using the Report Wizard to Set Up the Advanced Parameters Tutorial

-In this lesson, you will create an Advanced Parameters Tutorial report server project and use the Report Wizard to create a report called "Resellers Worldwide".
+In this lesson, you will create an Advanced Parameters Tutorial report server project and use the Report Wizard to create a report named "Resellers Worldwide".

 - Lesson 2: Adding Cascading Parameters to a Report